BibliothecaDAO/realms-contracts/contracts/desiege/README.md

 ### Desiege - A team-based coordination game built on Starknet.

-Desiege is a player-vs-player experience built on StarkNet.
+Desiege is a Massively PvP experience built on StarkNet.

 **This folder contains Desiege Game contracts.
 If you're looking for another contract, please see the [directory of our Realms Smart Contracts](/).**